|

 3. restrictor cone spring tension

 During idle, deceleration and light throttle cruising, a tapered cone inside the valve is held against the small orifice by engine vacuum, leaving only a small opening for crankcase vapor to be drawn into the motor.
 The small aperture size is a function of engine size and idle vacuum.
 This has minimal effect on idle mixture, but it will speed up the motor slightly and (probably) lean it out somewhat.
-A motor with a big cam should use a PCV with low spring tension so that the cone is fully retracted at idle. - this is what balances the big orifice against high vacuum, pulls the cone back and opens the big orifice when vacuum drops.
+A motor with a big cam should use a PCV with low spring tension so that the cone is fully retracted at idle.

 During open throttle conditions, the spring tension overcomes the lower vacuum and pulls the cone away from the small opening, and allows crankcase vapor to be drawn into the motor through the larger aperture.
 This larger size is a function of engine size; my guess is that any V8 size is acceptable here.